mstksg/inCode/copy/entries/duet.md

-Note, however, that if we only want the value of the `First Int` in the `WriterT`, this will actually only repeat `stepA` until the first valid `CRcv` is used `tell`'d, thanks to laziness.
+Note, however, that if we only want the value of the `First Int` in the `WriterT`, this will actually only repeat `stepA` until the first valid `CRcv` uses `tell`, thanks to laziness.
 If we only ask for the `First Int`, it'll stop running the rest of the computation!

 Here is the entirety of running Part A --- as you can see, it consists mostly of unwrapping *transformers* newtype wrappers.